 the project for human subjects implications.
 In some cases the review of the lead

 grantee institution's IRB can serve, so long as the principles inherent in the review,

 involving knowledgeable and diverse representation, are respected (see

 45 CFR 690.107).

 The Department of Health and Human Services' Office for Human Research Protection (OHRP, formerly the NIH Office for Protection from Research Risks, OPRR) is charged with overseeing human subjects issues in the biomedical sciences supported by the National Institutes of Health.
 Since it is the largest

 federal government office dealing with human subjects issues, it takes a de facto

 lead in the area. http://www.hhs.gov/ohrp/

-These interpretive notes have been prepared by NSF's Human Subjects Research Officer Kellina Craig-Henderson , email: email@example.com.
-These notes represent the personal opinion of the Human Subjects Research Officer and do not supersede the official documents referred to.
+These notes represent the personal opinion of the Human Subjects Research Officer, Jeffrey Mantz (email: email@example.com), and do not supersede the official documents referred to.
 Researchers with specific questions should contact their NSF program officer first, as the program officer is the lead actor in recommending actions about specific research projects.